PillowFishSticks/My-Resume/TESTING.md

 * The hamburger icon and drop down menu were not displaying.
     * This was solved by removing Bootstap 5 and using Bootstrap 4.6.0 instead.

-* The Project Page for mobile view was showiing skewed margins for each paragraph of text.
+* The Project Page for mobile view was showing skewed margins for each paragraph of text.
     * This was solved by using Chrome DevTools which highlighted a div missing a closing bracket, which was then added.

 Go back to [README.md](https://github.com/PillowFishSticks/My-Resume/blob/master/README.md)